1024Adam/ARCompression/README.md

 3. The programs current function only compresses text files.
 Future improvements involve adding compression for all types of files.

 ### Compilation
-1. Build the entire project, linking the Java GUI to the C compression/decompression algorithm:
+1. Build the entire project, linking the Java GUI to the C compression/decompression algorithm **(Not Implemented)**:

    **make**